This article has been updated from a previous version.

 You’ve received a ticket for a traffic violation, and if this is your first one, you may feel confused and overwhelmed about what to do next.

 Should you dispute the ticket?
 Should you pay the fine immediately?
-What will happen to your car insurance rates?
-These are just a few of the questions that might pass through your mind; fortunately, dealing with a traffic violation is generally quite straightforward.
+What will happen to your car insurance rate?
+These are a few of the questions that might pass through your mind.
+Fortunately, dealing with a traffic violation is generally straightforward.

 - Remain seated in your vehicle unless the officer advises otherwise.

-- Be prepared to provide the officer your driver’s licence, vehicle registration, and proof of insurance document.
+- Be prepared to provide the officer with your driver’s licence, vehicle registration, and proof of insurance document.
 Tell the officer where these documents are located before you reach for them.

 If you feel that the ticket is undeserved, you can contest it in court through the appropriate legal channels.
-Do not try to argue with the officer at the scene as it will likely not get you out of the ticket, and, will only make the experience more frustrating.
+Do not try to argue with the officer at the scene, as it will likely not get you out of the ticket and will only make the experience more frustrating.

 The type of ticket you receive will help to determine your next step.
-If you get a ticket for something like speeding or running a red light, for example, the options available to you are usually on the back of the ticket.
+If you get a ticket for speeding or running a red light, for example, the options available to you are usually on the back of the ticket.
 Typically, these include:

-- Pleading guilty by paying the fine.
+- Pleading guilty by paying the fine

 - Serious or criminal driving convictions could result in a 100% increase.
 That’s for things like racing, failing to remain at the scene of an accident, criminal negligence, or driving under the influence.